 Carefully examine the extras that are built into the multi-tool designs of several of these knives and decide which you can benefit from and which ones you can do without.
 Shackle keys and a nice firm grip may outrank a pretty design and other extra features you may only use once in a blue moon.

-Reviews of Some of The Best Sailing Knives On The Market
+Reviews of Some of The Best Sailing Knives

+There are many sailing knives available on the market, and it is hard to know which one is the best.
 Here is a look at a handful of our favorite sailing knives that are currently available:

 Spyderco Atlantic Salt Serrated Edge Knife

 This boat knife features a blade that was ground from H-1 Japanese steel which gets harder and tougher with use and is resistant to rust.
 The product is tested for quality and durability and is made by the most trusted name in the cutlery industry.

 The knife comes complete with a hollow ground serrated edge blade, and a high-strength back lock mechanism which ensures a secure and safe blade lock up.
 The handle contains high visibility yellow fiberglass reinforced nylon with a textured pattern to improve grip.

 The pocket clip is black and made from titanium and can accommodate left side, right side, and tip-up carrying.

 This could be the best knife for boating.
 It features a honed blade, spike, bottle opener, stainless steel handle, shackle key, and a double-sided ruler (2-inches on one side and 5-centimeters on the other).
 All of these items are carefully fitted into a compact and rugged stainless steel body.